 I’ve always loved Indian food, but I never knew how to make it until I discovered a Coconut Curry recipe by Averie Cooks.
-With a little work, I adapted this dish to make REID friendly.
-Our once favorite store-bought curry dish can now easily be made at home and clean enough for REID.
+With a little work, I adapted this dish to make low glutamate friendly.
+Our once favorite store-bought curry dish can now easily be made at home and clean.
 This recipe is pretty flexible and can be adapted to fit your specific needs.
 Working to lower animal protein consumption?
 We’ve also enjoyed removing the chicken and subbing with chickpeas and zucchini.
 Feel free to add or swap the vegetables to fit your family’s needs best.
 I hope you enjoy this dish as much as we do!
 Heads up, this freezes well and is even better as leftovers.

 2 tbps.
 Coconut Oil